 In this poll, a seller asked 50 Amazon Prime members which product looked premium to them.

-Option B was the clear winner.
+Option B, the middle basket in the image above, was the clear winner.
 Most respondents chose this option simply because of the color.
 Some explanations to why:

 - “Option B is my favorite by far because the material looks to be of a higher quality, and the rope handles are thicker.
 Option A is a downgrade in quality and doesn’t look like to be too supportive of heavy loads.
 The same can be said for Option C – the material appears to not be that good quality-wise, and the handles don’t look like they would last long.
 Options A and C it looks like the handles would rip right off after a few uses (if you were doing laundry for example).”